obshtestvo/recycle/README.md

 sudo service uwsgi restart
 ```

+*These should be moved to the config file*:

-Edit `/ecomap/templates/home/get.html` to specify the ignorable address parts.
+- Edit `/ecomap/templates/home/get.html` to specify the ignorable address parts.
 Usually this project will be integrated in a specific region, so you can safely remove this region from the addresses being displayed.
+- Edit `/ecomap/templates/home/get.html` to specify the defaul map center.

 **...да се допише...**